 What lies beyond Africa?
 Well, the mighty Amazon for one.
-Have you been? by mary6th July 2018
+Have you been? by Andrew Nicholson6th July 2018

 A quick 35-minute flight takes you from the hustle and bustle of Quito right onto the doorstep of the world famous Amazon Basin (spanning approximately 7 million km2), but this is somewhat easier said than done.
 Our pilot needed to carefully navigate the aircraft, an Airbus A319, between volcanoes, taking off from the highest capital city in the world at over 3 000 m above mean sea level and landing at an altitude of just 300 m.
 One cannot reach the necessary height to fly directly over the volcanoes on such a short hop, so you are forced to fly around them.

 The runway was very wet when we arrived in Coca, the rain was bucketing down and the visibility was minimal.
 We soon discovered that it is called a rainforest for a reason … there are only two seasons there on the equator, wet and dry.
 We were each given an umbrella as we disembarked the aircraft to walk to the terminal, something none of my family had ever experienced on our travels before.
 Just 10 minutes by bus took us to a jetty where we were to board a motorised canoe, clad in ponchos, which took us 90 minutes downriver to our vessel, with 2x 50hp outboard motors at full throttle.